Benign breast conditions (also known as benign breast diseases) are non-cancerous breast disorders.

 Women with atypical hyperplasia should :

-This medical care helps ensure that if breast cancer does develop, it is caught early when the chances of survival are highest.
+This medical care helps ensure if breast cancer does develop, it's caught early when the chances of survival are highest.

 Learn more about breast cancer screening for women at higher risk.

-Women with atypical hyperplasia (but not usual hyperplasia) should strongly consider taking a risk-lowering drug (tamoxifen or raloxifene) to lower the risk of developing breast cancer .
+It’s recommended that women with atypical hyperplasia (but not usual hyperplasia) strongly consider taking a risk-lowering drug (tamoxifen or raloxifene) to lower their risk of developing breast cancer .

 These drugs can lower the risk of breast cancer in women with atypical hyperplasia by 86 percent .